germanrepro/homepage/content/_index.md

 +++
-title = "German Reproducibility Network" description = "To conduct and promote rigorous research in Germany" template = "landing.html"
+title = "German Reproducibility Network" description = "Working together for trustworthy and useful research" template = "landing.html"
 +++

 ## Mission

-The German Reproducibility Network is a peer-led consortium that promotes the securing and further development of robust research.
+To promote quality, value, rigor, reliability, robustness and transparency of research in Germany.

-The aim of the interdisciplinary network is to create the structural conditions for robust research.
-The GRN focuses on the promotion of training activities at the local level and the dissemination of best practices by providing data, materials and analyses.
-The cooperation with stakeholders and scientific institutions ensures an efficient and transparent pursuit of our goals.
+The German Reproducibility Network is a peer-led interdisciplinary consortium that aims at increasing the trustworthyness and usefulness of research by investigating the factors that contribute to robust research.
+We promote training activities and disseminate best practice, and work with stakeholders to ensure coordination of efforts across the sector.
+GRN’s activities span multiple levels, including researchers, institutions and other stakeholders (e.g., funders and publishers).

-Our consortium currently consists of Felix Schönbrodt, Ulrich Dirnagl, Rima-Maria Rahal, Bernadette Fritzsch, Klaus Tochtermann, Jutta Graf and Christian Fiebach.
+GRN is part of an international network of networks working together to improve research quality and reproducibility.

 ----